A Guide for Instructors and Academic Chairs

-It’s important to consider academic outcomes, in addition to the impact service learning may have on your students’ personal and civic growth.
+It’s important to consider academic outcomes and the goals of an academic serving learning project you wish to implement.
 Before your course begins, you may want to brainstorm questions like these:

 - What do I hope for students to take away from their service learning experience?